 The reference in section 38 to a notice served on the proprietor of a lot by a public authority or local government includes a reference to a notice served, before the appointed day, by such an authority or local government on the proprietor of a former lot which has become a derived lot.

-[Clause 11 amended by No. 14 of 1996 s.
+[Clause 11 amended: No. 14 of 1996 s.
 4.]

 12. Effect of former by-laws